stuartcusackie/statamic-cache-requester/README.md

 ```
 php artisan requester:entries
 ```
-If you are using Static caching then It's a good idea to add this command to your deploy script if using forge
+If you are using Static caching then **it's a good idea to add this command to your deploy script if using forge.** Deployments clear the static cache so this will rebuild it for all entries afterwards.

 ```